NXT Heatwave (2025)

-The 2025 Heatwave, also promoted as Heatwave: Massachusetts, was a professional wrestling livestreaming event produced by WWE.
-It was the fourth annual Heatwave produced by the company for its developmental brand NXT, and 11th Heatwave overall.
-The event took place on Sunday, August 24, 2025, at the Lowell Memorial Auditorium in Lowell, Massachusetts, and was the first Heatwave to solely use the WWE logo as well as be broadcast on Netflix in international markets.
+The 2025 Heatwave, also promoted as Heatwave: Massachusetts, was a professional wrestling livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's developmental brand, NXT.
+It was the fourth annual Heatwave produced by WWE for NXT and the 11th Heatwave overall.
+The event took place on August 24, 2025, at the Lowell Memorial Auditorium in Lowell, Massachusetts, and was the first and only Heatwave to solely use the WWE logo as well as be broadcast on Netflix in international markets.
 This event was also the first Heatwave to feature wrestlers from WWE's partner promotion, Total Nonstop Action Wrestling (TNA).
+As with its broadcast, The event went head-to-head against All Elite Wrestling's Forbidden Door pay-per-view event.

 Six matches were contested at the event.
 In the main event, Oba Femi defeated Je'Von Evans to retain the NXT Championship.
-In other prominent matches, TNA's Ash by Elegance defeated Masha Slamovich, also from TNA, and prior champion, Jacy Jayne from NXT, in a triple threat match to win the TNA Knockouts World Championship, and Blake Monroe defeated Jordynne Grace.
+In other prominent matches, Ash by Elegance defeated Masha Slamovich and Jacy Jayne from NXT, in a triple threat match to win the TNA Knockouts World Championship, and Blake Monroe defeated Jordynne Grace.

 Production

 Background

 The event was held at the Lowell Memorial Auditorium in Lowell, Massachusetts.

 Heatwave was originally the name of a professional wrestling event produced by Extreme Championship Wrestling (ECW) that took place annually from 1994 to 2000.
 The 1997 event was an Internet pay-per-view (iPPV), while the 1998 to 2000 iterations of Heatwave aired on traditional pay-per-view (PPV).
 ECW folded in 2001, and WWE acquired the assets of ECW in 2003.
-In 2022, WWE revived the event for its developmental brand NXT as an annual television special of the NXT program.
+In 2022, WWE revived the event for its developmental brand NXT as an annual event, originally as a television special of the NXT program before it became a livestreaming event in 2024.

 On July 10, 2025, it was reported that the fourth Heatwave under the WWE banner, and 11th overall, would be held on Sunday, August 24, 2025, at the Spartanburg Memorial Auditorium in Spartanburg, South Carolina.
-However, during The Great American Bash on July 12, Heatwave was announced to take place at the Lowell Memorial Auditorium in Lowell, Massachusetts.
-In addition to Peacock in the United States, the event was also be available to livestream on Netflix in most international markets and the WWE Network in a select few countries that had not yet transferred to Netflix due to pre-existing contracts.
+However, during The Great American Bash on July 12, Heatwave was announced to instead take place at the Lowell Memorial Auditorium in Lowell, Massachusetts.

+In addition to Peacock in the United States, the event was also available to livestream on Netflix in most international markets and the WWE Network in a select few countries that had not transferred to Netflix due to pre-existing contracts.
 This marked the first Heatwave to livestream on Netflix following the WWE Network's merger under the service in January in those areas.
-Beginning with Halloween Havoc in 2024, all major NXT events (with the exception of the 2025 Great American Bash event) are branded solely with the WWE logo instead of the NXT logo, marking the first Heatwave to just use the promotion's logo.
+Beginning with Halloween Havoc in 2024, all major NXT events (with the exception of the 2025 Great American Bash event) were branded solely with the WWE logo instead of the NXT logo, marking the first and only Heatwave to just use the promotion's logo.
+This also marked the last NXT event to solely use the WWE logo as the NXT logo was included in the following event beginning with NXT No Mercy.